 5. Delivering short presentations about topics of expertise and / or interest and participating in in-classes discussions about these topics

-The English Prep Programme aims to prepare students to pursue their academic studies in English.
-Our programme is designed based on The Common European Framework of Reference (CEFR) order to maintain compatibility with the degree programmes in the university that are in compliance with the Bologna Process.
+The English Prep Programme is designed according to the Common European Framework of Reference (CEFR) in order to maintain compatibility with the degree programmes in the university that are in compliance with the Bologna Process.

 The English Prep Programme includes the following courses that are offered in three different levels that are called tracks: